RichardPinheiro/TVNews/README.md

-# Api Nw News
+# Api Tv News

-* Api Nw news provides birthdays for all partners, internal company news and more
+* Api Tv news provides birthdays for all partners, internal company news and more

 ### Prerequisites